codemagic-ci-cd/cli-tools/docs/app-store-connect/get-latest-build-number.md

 Explicitly show version string in command output in addition to build number
+### Optional mutually exclusive arguments for action `get-latest-build-number`

+##### `--version-string=VERSION`

+Version of the build to look up.
+Pins the search to a specific version string across both App Store and TestFlight.
+The string can only contain one to three groups of numeric characters (0-9) separated by period in the format [Major].[Minor].[Patch].
+For example `3.2.46`
 ##### `--all-versions`

 Return the highest build number across all versions, instead of the build of the highest version.
 Useful for hot-fix flows where a lower marketing version may carry a higher build number.
-Slower for apps with many versions.
-Mutually exclusive with `--version-string` and `--pre-release-version`.
 ### Optional arguments for command `app-store-connect`

 ##### `--log-api-calls`